confluentinc/cp-ansible/VARIABLES.md

 ### binary_base_path

 The base path for the binary files.
-When in Archive File deployment mode this results in binary files being based in something like `/opt/confluent/confluent-5.5.1/bin`, otherwise they are based in `/usr/bin`.
+When in Archive File deployment mode this results in binary files being based in, for example `/opt/confluent/confluent-5.5.1/bin`, otherwise they are based in `/usr/bin`.

 Default:  "{{ config_base_path+'/confluent-'+confluent_archive_version if installation_method == 'archive' else '/usr' }}"